Arvind0012/Complaint_Mang_System/README.md

 # Complaint_Mang_System

-This is a Complaint Management System Portal, Where a user first have to register into this portal and register as many complaints they wish.
-In this project, if a user is not understand how to register a complaint then there is a chatbot provided by the google dialogflow and integrated with Kommunicate.
-From that chatbot a user can chat and register that complaint into this portal.
-In this project, there will be a admin for different department who can assign the complaint to their department in order to resolve the complaints.
+This Complaint Management System Portal offers users the ability to register and submit complaints.
+Users can easily register by creating an account on the portal and have the option to submit as many complaints as they need.
+To ensure a seamless user experience, the portal includes a chatbot powered by Google Dialogflow and integrated with Kommunicate.
+This chatbot serves as a helpful tool for users who may have questions or require assistance with the complaint registration process.
+Through the chatbot, users can engage in a conversation and conveniently register their complaints directly into the portal.

+Furthermore, the portal features an administrative panel that allows department admins to manage and address the registered complaints.
+Each department admin has the authority to assign complaints to their respective departments, enabling efficient allocation and resolution of the reported issues.
+This streamlined approach ensures that complaints are directed to the appropriate teams, increasing the effectiveness and timely resolution of each complaint.